v-dvorak/omr-layout-analysis/README.md

 options:
   -h, --help            show this help message and exit -v, --verbose         Make script verbose
-  -t, --train           Create "train" subfolders
   -c COUNT, --count COUNT
                         How many files from each dataset will be processed.
 Default is all.
   --tag                 Tags generated files with dataset nickname.
 Example: "al2_filename".
   -l LABELS [LABELS ...], --labels LABELS [LABELS ...]
                         Which labels to process.
 0 : system_measures, 1 : stave_measures, 2 : staves.
                         Default is all.
-  -s, --dontsort        DONT sort labels by default numerical tags.
-Labels are sorted in ascending order by default.
+  --stad STAD [STAD ...]
+                        Paths to standard COCO dataset.
+  --split SPLIT         Train test split ratio.
+  --deduplicate         Checks for possible duplicates in labels and removes them.
+May affect
+                        performance.
   --al2                 Includes the AudioLabs_v2 dataset into final dataset.
-  --mpp                 Includes the MusicmaPlusPlus dataset into final dataset.
+  --mpp                 Includes the Muscima++ dataset into final dataset.
 ```